MC-Spraint/DSA-IN_TS-2024/interview_prep/prep.md

 In Node.js, the assert module is a built-in module that provides a set of assertion functions for writing tests.
 These assertion functions help developers verify that certain conditions hold true during the execution of their code.
 The assert module is particularly useful when writing unit tests to ensure that functions and components behave as expected under various conditions.

 #### [31] How NodeJs becomes asynchronous

 Even though Node.js is single-threaded, it operates on a non-blocking I/O and event-driven architecture, allowing code to execute asynchronously.
 Asynchronous functions return promises, which represent eventual success or failure of the program.
 Node.js assigns callbacks to these functions instead of waiting for their completion before proceeding to the next, thus contributing to its non-blocking nature.

 When this functions complete, they get popped out of the call stack, and their corresponding events are pushed into the event queue sequentially.
 This asynchronous nature of Node.js is powered by its 'Event Loop', which also acts as the heart of Node.js, is responsible for managing these events.
 After pushing these events into the event queue, the Event Loop processes them one by one as they come out the other end in a FIFO pattern and it constantly checks the queue to see if any events are still waiting to be processed.
 If there are, it takes each event one by one and processes them, thus making Node.js asynchronous.

+## [32] Asynchronous Programming

+Asynchronous programming allows operations to occur independently of the main application thread.
+This means the program can initiate an operation and move on to another one before the previous one finishes.
+This is known as non-blocking execution because the initiation of one operation does not block the execution of subsequent operations.

+## [33] Synchronous Programming

+Synchronous programming is straightforward: operations execute sequentially one after another, meaning that each operation must complete before the next one can begin.
+This is known as blocking execution because each step blocks the next one from starting until it is finished.

+## [34] Single Threaded Applications

+Single-threaded applications have only one sequence of instructions (thread) executing at any given time.
+They can perform only one task at a time, and all operations are executed sequentially.
+If one operation takes a long time (e.g., reading data from a slow disk), it can block the entire application until it completes.
+They are simpler to design and reason about because there is no need to manage concurrent access to shared resources.

+## [35] Multi-treaded Applications

+Multi-threaded applications can execute multiple threads concurrently.
+Each thread can perform its own tasks independently of others, potentially speeding up overall performance by taking advantage of multiple CPU cores.
+Threads can share resources and communicate with each other, but this introduces complexities such as the need for synchronization to prevent data corruption or race conditions.
+They can improve responsiveness in applications by allowing tasks to be performed in the background while the main thread handles user interaction.
+They require careful design and management to avoid issues like deadlock, livelock, and race conditions.